Fish health & pathology in Alaska

 Aquaculture

-Fish Health & Pathology can assist with diagnostics and strategies for reduced disease and improved welfare in cultured fish such as hatchery-raised Pacific salmon or trout.
+We have provided diagnostics and strategies for reduced disease and improved welfare in cultured fish such as hatchery-raised Pacific salmon or trout, as well as collaborating on research proposals that enhance the health and welfare of fish.

 Picture